Sustainability / GovernanceCorporate Governance

 It also provides annual compliance training for Directors, Audit & Supervisory Board Members, Executive Officers, and other employees such as senior employees (excluding Outside Directors).

-In addition, we provide opportunities for Outside Directors to tour our manufacturing sites and receive an explanation of Daicel’s business activities during the Board of Directors’ meetings so they can better understand our business and utilize their knowledge in discussions with in Board of Director’s meeting.
+In addition, we provide opportunities for Outside Directors to tour our manufacturing sites and receive an explanation of Daicel’s business activities so they can better understand our business and utilize their knowledge in discussions within Board of Directors meetings.

 Establishment of the Internal Control System